serg-the-engineer/slack-huddle-radio-bot/README.md

 This project creates slack user bot for radio streaming via huddles on ubuntu VM.
-It's a kind of pet-project for idea testing, any code may be better of course.
+It's a kind of pet-project for idea testing, with straight forward code.
 Tested on Ubuntu 20.04.

 # How it works